4d/docs/docs/FormObjects/webArea_overview.md

 ### Web Area and Web server conflict (Windows)

 In Windows, it is not recommended to access, via a web area, the Web server of the 4D application containing the area because this configuration could lead to a conflict that freezes the application.
 Of course, a remote 4D can access the Web server of 4D Server, but not its own web server.

-### Web plugins and Java applets
-The use of web plugins and Java applets is not recommended in web areas because they may lead to instability in the operation of 4D, particularly at the event management level.

 ### Insertion of protocol (macOS)
 The URLs handled by programming in web areas in macOS must begin with the protocol.
 For example, you need to pass the string "http://www.mysite.com" and not just "www.mysite.com".

 ## Access to web inspector

 You can view and use a web inspector within web areas in your forms or in offscreen web areas.
 The web inspector is a debugger which is provided by the embedded Web engine.
 It allows parsing the code and the flow of information of the web pages.

 ### Displaying the web inspector

 To display the web inspector, you can either execute the `WA OPEN WEB INSPECTOR` command, or use the context menu of the web area.

 - **Execute the `WA OPEN WEB INSPECTOR` command**<br>